7 Questions on Leadership with Rajshree Mahesh

 Organisation: ANZ

 Experienced Delivery Manager with a demonstrated history of working in the Banking and Insurance Industry.
-Self Motivated and highly customer focused leader with over 18+ years of rich experience in the area of Software Development, Production Support Management, Team Management, Release Management and end to end Delivery Management of projects.
-Skilled in ITIL and Agile practises
+A self-motivated and highly customer-focused leader with over 18+ years of rich experience in Software Development, Production Support Management, Team Management, Release Management and end-to-end Delivery Management of projects.
+Skilled in ITIL and Agile practices.

 Thank you to the 2,000 leaders who’ve generously done the 7 Questions on Leadership!